ixianming/laravel-route-service-provider/README.md

 - If the value type of the `where` is wrong, an exception will be thrown.

-- How to properly set regular expression constraints for routing parameters, see [Laravel Doc - Routing - Regular Expression Constraints](https://laravel.com/docs/7.x/routing#parameters-regular-expression-constraints).
+- How to properly set regular expression constraints for routing parameters, see Laravel Documentation - Routing - Regular Expression Constraints.

 If you do not need to customize the routing parameter regular expression constraint of the middleware group, do not set the key-value pairs for this item under the configuration array of that middleware group, otherwise the default value will be overwritten.